epfl-dcsl/fold/report/report.typ

 A relocation is a modification of the content of loaded segments planned during compilation and resolved at link time, as it requires additional information like data from dependencies or even results of code execution.
 There is a large variety of relocation types, each with its own computation.
 They are mainly used to update `call`s to external library functions such that they hold the correct address of the function to jump to.

 The relocation module processes sections with the tag `SHT_RELA`, each section containing an array of relocations.
-These entries hold an offset, a type and an extra value (also called addend).
+The order in which these entries must be handled is quite specific; it must be done in the order in which they appear in the object files but the objects must be processed in reverse order, meaning that objects loaded last (i.e. with no dependencies) are relocated first.
+The relocation entries hold an offset, a type and an extra value (also called addend).
 Depending on the type of the relocation, the operation to execute is different.

 Here are some examples for x86 systems@system-v: